Intuitive Instruments’ Affordable MPE Controller Exquis Now Supports Live 12, Bitwig, and Reaper

 Exquis App

-Exquis has a companion app which turns the controller into a sequencer, sound source and teacher about itself.
+Exquis has a companion app which turns the controller into a sequencer, sound source, and teacher about itself.
 The app is where all the MIDI looping occurs and how you set up the scales and controls.
 It comes with sounds, but obviously, you can use it to play any MIDI or CV sound source you like.

 The app will display musical scores directly on the pads, showing you what to play and taking you through tutorials.

-While the app has a lot of advantages, I can’t help but be a little disappointed that the Exquis itself doesn’t have the ability to sequence, loop or record music itself.
+While the app has a lot of advantages, I can’t help but be a little disappointed that the Exquis itself doesn’t have the ability to sequence, loop, or record music itself.
 You’re always going to need to have a phone or computer plugged in if you want to do more than just play.
-Having said that, Intuitive Instruments says that the two things, the Exquis and the app are completely independent and can be used with other software and other controllers.
+Having said that, Intuitive Instruments says that the two things, the Exquis and the app, are completely independent and can be used with other software and other controllers.

 Kickstarting

-At the time of writing, Intuitive Instruments are a couple of days into the campaign and they are about to break to goal.
+At the time of writing, Intuitive Instruments are a couple of days into the campaign and they are about to break the goal.
 That’s excellent for quite a niche controller.
 The current Early Bird pricing is €159, although there is a “Deluxe” version for €199, which I think adds a nicer case.

 - Exquis Kickstarter page.